 Case study · 2026 Q2

 A digital publisher lost almost all of its Google Discover traffic after a Google core update, and Discover was where most of its readers came from.
 The impressions went to zero and stayed there for months.
-I rebuilt the quality signals Discover needs, held the site steady through the wait, and when Google next re-evaluated, Discover switched back on across their titles and the main site reached its best month on record.
+I rebuilt the quality signals the site was missing, held the site steady through the wait, and when Google next re-evaluated, Discover switched back on across their titles and the main site reached its best month on record.

 Before: Dropped from Google Discover after a core update, with its main traffic channel sitting at zero.

-Most of this publisher's readers didn't arrive from a search box.
-They came from Google Discover, the feed of articles Google shows people on their phones.
+Most of this publisher's readers came from Google Discover, the feed of articles Google shows people on their phones.
 Then a Google core update rolled through and their titles fell out of Discover completely.
-Not down a little, gone.
 The impressions went to zero and stayed there.
 For a publisher that runs on Discover, that is the main source of readers vanishing overnight, with no query to rank for and no button to press to bring it back.

 Discover doesn't come back because you fixed it.
 It comes back when Google re-evaluates you, and only if you pass.

-Discover isn't search.
 Search answers a query, so if you rank, you show up.
 Discover is a recommendation feed that decides on its own whether to put you in front of someone.
 Once a site falls below the quality bar it stops getting picked, and normal recrawling doesn't undo that.
 The thing that re-opens the door is one of Google's broad core updates, when it re-scores sites from scratch.
-So the job wasn't to fix Discover directly.
-It was to make the site clearly good enough to be recommended again, and to have all of it in place before the next core update looked.
+So the job was to make the site clearly good enough to be recommended again, and to have all of it in place before the next core update looked.
+Google says Discover can fluctuate for reasons unrelated to a site's quality.
+In this case, the simultaneous collapse, the technical findings, and the same-day return across titles pointed to a site-wide reassessment, so that's what I treated it as.

 When Google's next core update rolled out, Discover switched back on across their titles on the same day.
 The main site held, and went on to its best Discover month on record, above its previous seasonal peak.
 Some of the smaller titles came back and then faded.
 A channel that had been at zero for months was live again.

-Lost Discover or search traffic after an update?
+Discover traffic down after an update?
 Let's talk it through.

 Book a callWhat stands out about Nerijus is that he's not only excellent technically; he's a T-shaped developer with a breadth of marketing knowledge who can converse with marketing leadership about decisions that will impact revenue.